05nelsonm/dojo_interaction_script/README.md

 		## Copy the pubkey

-## Add your non-root user as an authorized login to your root user on your Dojo
+## Add your remote machine user public key as an authorized login to the primary user on your Dojo
+##**On your machine that is running Dojo**
 ## STEP 3:
-$ sudo -s
-$ if [ -d /root/.ssh ]; then nano /root/.ssh/authorized_keys; else mkdir /root/.ssh; nano /root/.ssh/authorized_keys; fi
+$ if [ -d ~/$USER/.ssh ]; then nano ~/$USER/.ssh/authorized_keys; else mkdir ~/$USER/.ssh; nano ~/$USER/.ssh/authorized_keys; fi

-		##Paste your non-root user's pubkey into your root user's authorized_key file
+		##Paste your non-root user's pubkey into the Dojo machine's user's authorized_key file

 		## Save and exit
 		ctrl+x --> y --> return

 ## Correct permissions && ensure correct ownership
-$ chmod 600 /root/.ssh/authorized_keys && chown root:root /root/.ssh/authorized_keys
+$ sudo chmod 600 ~/$USER/.ssh/authorized_keys && sudo chown $USER:$USER ~/$USER/.ssh/authorized_keys

-## Log out of root user
-$ exit

-## On your laptop or remote machine that you login to your Dojo with,
+## On your remote machine that you will login to your Dojo machine with,
 ## repeate STEP 1 & STEP 2, then do STEP 3 again for your Dojo root user

-## Add your laptop or remote machine's pubkeys to the authorized_keys of your non-root Dojo user
-## STEP 4:
-$ nano ~/.ssh/authorized_keys

-	### Paste your laptop's pubkey into your non-root user's authorized_key file

-	### Save and exit
-	ctrl+x --> y --> return

-## Correct permissions && ensure correct ownership
-$ sudo chmod 600 ~/.ssh/authorized_keys && sudo chown $USER:$USER ~/.ssh/authorized_keys

 ## Configure sshd_config on Dojo machine
-## If you login to the machine that runs Dojo from anywhere else, you will need to add that machine's pubkyes to
+## If you login to the machine that runs Dojo from anywhere else, you will need to add that machine's user's pubkyes to
 ## the user's authorized_keys file, otherwise you will be locked out...

 $ sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.bak
 $ sudo nano /etc/ssh/sshd_config

 	## Alterations to /etc/ssh/sshd_config:
-	Port 2222 # <-- only if you want to change it, make sure to update UFW and the script above...
+	Port 2222 # <-- only if you want to change it, make sure to update UFW as well as the control_dojo.sh script...
-	PermitRootLogin yes
+	PermitRootLogin no
 	PubkeyAuthentication yes
 	PasswordAuthentication no